Q: How do I go about selecting a nursing home that suits my relative or myself?

-It is possible to keep your own GP so long as they are reasonably local to the home and are happy to keep you as a patient, including visiting you in the home as necessary.
-To ensure continuity and quality of care we have an arrangement with a local GP practice in respect of our residents.
+It is possible to keep your own GP if they are reasonably local to the Home and are happy to visit you in the Home as necessary. ?Alternatively, we have an arrangement with a local GP practice in to provide quality care and continuity of care.

 Can I take my mother/father/relative out?

-Residents are free to come and go, as they please.
-However, you will appreciate that this is on the proviso that there is no medical reason not to.
+Residents are free to come and go as they please.
 We see how much our residents enjoy going out for family occasions and excursions but are always mindful of the fact that there can be limitations.
-Please bear in mind that it can take some time to prepare a resident for an outing so we appreciate some notice of same and an indication of when they will be brought back to the home.

 What are your visiting hours?